Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Resume for your first job
+How to write a resume for your first job

-Here’s an example how to write a resume for a job seeker who is new to the field:
+Here’s an example an example resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Telephone number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Number Email address, phone number, LinkedIn profile

 Education: